Sofia: Top 10 Things to do

 Presidency Changing of the Guard

-No 3 – Admire the stunning Alexksander Nevski Cathedral
+No 3 – Admire the stunning Aleksander Nevski Cathedral

-The number one tourist destination in Sofia is, of course, the Aleksander Nevski Cathedral.
+The number one tourist destination in Sofia is the iconic Aleksander Nevski Cathedral.
 This enormous 19th century cathedral is synonymous with the city of Sofia and is quite a sight on a sunny day with the light reflecting off its many domes.
-The church was built between 1882 and 1912, in a neo-Byzantine style, to remember the 200,000 Russian soldiers who died fighting for Bulgaria’s independence during the Russo-Turkish War.
+The church was built between 1882 and 1912, in a neo-Byzantine style, to remember the 200,000 Russian soldiers who died fighting for Bulgarian independence during the Russo-Turkish War.

 Alexkander Nevski Cathedral